Aussiemon/Vermintide-JHF-Mods/README.md

 **Lorebook** command (reports unlock stats of lorebook pages) has been included in QoL pack.

-**Size Tweaks** mod (control sizes of creatures and players)  is at least temporarily retired for lack of immediate interest
+**Size Tweaks** mod (control sizes of creatures and players)  is at least temporarily retired for lack of immediate interest.

 ----------------------------------------------------------------